 User Assessment Overview

-The User Assessment feature in Oracle Data Safe helps you to identify highly privileged user accounts that could pose a threat if misused or compromised.
+The User Assessment feature in Oracle Data Safe helps you identify highly privileged user accounts that could pose a threat if misused or compromised.

 About User Assessment

-Knowing which users have access to sensitive data is essential to managing risk.
+Knowing which users have access to sensitive data is essential for managing risk.
 Which database accounts have powerful roles, such as Database Administrator, Database Vault Administrator, or Audit Administrator?
 Who can make changes that seriously impact the system, access sensitive data, or grant access to unauthorized users?
-Is there a risk of attackers taking over some user accounts because the passwords have not been changed in a long time?
+Is there a risk of attackers compromising some user accounts because the passwords have not been changed in a long time?
 Is password complexity being checked for all user accounts?
 If not, for how many users?
-The User Assessment feature in Oracle Data Safe answers these questions and more to help you identify highly privileged user accounts that could pose a threat if misused or compromised.
+The User Assessment feature in Oracle Data Safe answers these questions to help you identify highly privileged user accounts that could pose a threat if misused or compromised.
 Administrators can then deploy appropriate security controls and policies.

-User Assessment reviews information about your users in the data dictionaries on your target databases and then calculates a risk score for each user, based on system privileges and role grants.
+User Assessment reviews information about your users in the data dictionaries on your target databases and then calculates a risk score for each user based on system privileges and role grants.
 For example, it displays the user types, how users are authenticated, the password policies assigned to each user, and how long it has been since each user has changed their password.
 With this information, you can decide whether to implement more restrictive password policies, use Oracle Database Vault, or add other security controls to further limit user access, if needed.

 After you register a target database, Oracle Data Safe automatically runs a User Assessment for that target database.
 The User Assessment feature is supported for all database types and versions currently certified by Oracle Data Safe.
 To view audit records for users in User Assessment, you must start audit data collection in Activity Auditing for your target database.

-For all registered target databases, User Assessment automatically generates an assessment once per week and saves a copy of it to the history.
+For all registered target databases, User Assessment automatically generates an assessment once per week and saves a copy of it to the Assessment History.
 This assessment is referred to as the "latest" assessment.
 If needed, you can modify its schedule.
 You also have the option to create a schedule that saves a copy of the latest assessment to a different compartment and with a different name.

 User Assessment lets you refresh the latest assessment at any time by using the Refresh Now option.
-After the latest assessment is refreshed, Security Assessment saves the assessment to the history and also overwrites the latest assessment.
+After the latest assessment is refreshed, User Assessment saves the assessment to the history and also overwrites the latest assessment.
 To monitor security drift on your target database, you can compare two assessments.
 You can define a baseline assessment and compare other assessments to it, or, you can compare two selected assessments.
 Lastly, you can generate a PDF or XLS report from an assessment.

 The following are use cases for the User Assessment feature: